Try the JSONLogic Online Debugger to interactively test your rules

 -

-Compilation: Your JSON logic is parsed and compiled into an optimized
+Compilation: Your JSON logic is parsed and compiled into a reusable

 - Pre-evaluates constant expressions